 We lost our pretty Misty to a brain tumor in March 2011.

-Rudder is a beagle teamed up with Ryan Madden.
+Rudder is a beagle.
 We purchased Rudder from a company just outside of Jacksonville in 2010.
 Rudder's compact size and happy personality make him a terrific termite dog.

-Rudder lives full time with Mr. Ryan Madden.
+Rudder is now retired.
+He lives full time with Mr. Ryan Madden.

 Dixie is the first K-9 termite detective completely trained by the Hadley team.
 Mr. Hadley taught her scent differentiation.
 HT&PC built a false wall for termite training purposes.